a-kramer/ode_rmhmc/README.md

 RMHMC for steady state ODE models
 =================================

-this collection of matlab and octave scripts was used to perform simulations for the publication «Hamiltonian Monte Carlo Methods for Efficient Parameter Estimation in Steady State Dynamical Systems».
+This collection of matlab and octave scripts was used to perform simulations for the publication «Hamiltonian Monte Carlo Methods for Efficient Parameter Estimation in Steady State Dynamical Systems».
 You should read the publication first.
 A link will be provided as soon